Green governments: Introduction

-The unanticipated change of government provides a unique setting for estimating the causal effect of a Green government on macroeconomic, education, and environmental outcomes.
-We use the synthetic control (SC) method \citep{abadie2003economic} to construct a weighted average of other German states (referred to as ``synthetic'' BW), which measures how outcomes would have evolved in the absence of a Green government.
+The unanticipated change of government provides an ideal setting for estimating the causal effect of a Green government on environmental, macroeconomic, and education outcomes.
+The Fukushima nuclear disaster opened a window of opportunity for changes especially in environmental and energy outcomes.
+We use the synthetic control (SC) method \citep{abadie2003economic,abadie2010synthetic,abadie2020jel} to construct a weighted average of other German states (referred to as ``synthetic'' BW), which measures how outcomes would have evolved in BW in the absence of a Green government.
 The SC method is well-suited for our purposes.
-It provides a transparent data-driven approach for selecting control units and safeguards against specification searches.
-The key insight of the SC method is that a weighted average of controls yields a better approximation of the counterfactual than an individual control unit or an unweighted average of controls as used in classical difference-in-difference (DID) analyses.
-What is more, unlike DID and other regression-based methods, SC precludes extrapolation beyond the support of the data by restricting the weights to be non-negative and sum to one.
+It can be viewed as a generalization of the classical difference-in-differences method and provides a transparent data-driven approach for selecting control units \citep[see Section 4 of][for a discussion of the advantages of SC]{abadie2020jel}.